daniel-rusu/pods4k/immutable-arrays/README.md

 <summary>No identity</summary>

 Immutable arrays are zero-cost abstractions that get eliminated at compile time.
-In a way, we can think of them as a kind of virtual quantum particle that doesn't actually exist except sometimes (see Auto-boxing above).
+In a way, we can think of them as a kind of virtual quantum particle that comes in and out of existence (see Auto-boxing above).

-Since immutable arrays aren't real wrapper objects, attempting to use their identities is not supported.
+Since immutable arrays aren't persistent wrapper objects, attempting to use their identities is not supported.
 Here are some patterns that attempt to make use of their identities:

 Reference equality: